qan0005-UNT/Major2/README.md

 - Cade Powell: myhistory and alias
 - Jaylin Nwigwe: exit and the pipelining
 - Quan Nguyen: cd and I/O redirection

+## Run Instruction:
+1. Clone the repository
+2. Compile with make on ssh
+4. Run the shell

+## Known Issues: